 - If you’ve created a home network then a networked external hard drive can be used to store all documents in a central location and accessible from other computers on your network.

 - Synchronising files is useful.
-Dropbox is one of my favourite applications and allows you to synchronise files across multiple PCs, access your files online from any computer and, if you purchase the Packrat service for an additional fee, allows unlimited restoration of previously deleted files.
+Dropbox is one of my favourite applications and allows you to synchronise files across multiple PCs, access your files online from any computer and, if you pay for the service, allows restoration of previously deleted files.
 This is useful for your own accidental deletions and also enthusiastic removal of a file you were working on by the client you’re sharing a folder with.

 - You could consider an external backup service.
 Companies such as Databarracks offer a remote backup service that happens automatically each day and stores several generations of changes that can be restored at any time, whether it’s to find a removed file or because you need to restore your old file system on a new computer.